fsr-de/docs/rules_of_procedure-student_representative_group.md

 *This translation is for information purposes only and is not legally binding.*

-These Rules of Procedure were established by the Student Representative Group on Mar.
-16, 2020.
+These Rules of Procedure were established by the Student Representative Group on Feb.
+1, 2023.

-## § 1 Scope
+## § 1 Scope and Definitions

-These Rules of Procedure apply to the Digital Engineering Student Representative Group (Fachschaftsrat Digital Engineering) at the University of Potsdam.
+(1) These Rules of Procedure apply to the Digital Engineering Student Representative Group (Fachschaftsrat Digital Engineering) at the University of Potsdam.

+(2) Within the instructional period, working days are considered to be the lecture days, and during the non-instructional period, the weekdays Monday to Friday that are not public holidays.

 ## § 2 Election of Individuals